EdgarOlv/EdgarOlv/README.md

 **Império Maker** - 3D Additive Manufacturing and Modeling
 *November 2019 so far*

-><p>Expertise in three-dimensional modeling of objects of various shapes and styles, and subsequently printing for the manufacture of the item.
+>Expertise in three-dimensional modeling of objects of various shapes and styles, and subsequently printing for the manufacture of the item.
 Having incorporated a management and logistics system for product delivery and structural organization of all processes.

 <br>